neerajmahajan/recap-spring/README.md

 * Apply @Transactional : Manages transaction manager
 * Declare a platform Transaction Manager Bean (Lot of Implementations to choose)
 * Apply @EnableTransactionManagement

+####### Propagation Levels
+* REQUIRED        : 1) join existing transaction if exists, otherwise create new transaction.
+* REQUIRE_NEW     : 1) suspend existing trsansaction 2) start new transaction 3) resume previous transaction.
+* SUPPORTS        : 1) join exisitng transaction if exists 2 Or do nothing with transaction if no previous transaction exist.
+* NOT_SUPPORTED   : 1) suspend exisiting trsansaction 2) Run this method without any transaction 3) Resumes previous transaction if exists.
+* MANDATORY       : 1) join existing transaction 2) throw exception if there is no previous trasanction.
+* NEVER           : throw an exception, if the method calling this method is running in a transaction.
+* NESTED          : Similar to REQUIRED, not supported by many vendors.